Table of Contents

 Your gravy will remain fresh, depending on the way you store it.
 Maybe you are storing it, but it doesn’t taste the way it should have been after some days.
 The sole reason behind this is perhaps you missed out on some crucial steps for which this issue occurred.

-So, to help you, we have given the exact step by step procedure below so that you can easily freeze the gravy for a long time by keeping the taste and freshness intact.
+So, to help you, we have given the exact steps procedure below so that you can easily freeze the gravy for a long time by keeping the taste and freshness intact.

 Step 1: Cooling the Gravy